 The NDIS is Australia’s first national scheme to support individuals under the age of 65 with disabilities.

 Speech Therapy Services can provide therapy under the NDIS.
-We accept both self managed and agency managed plans.
+We accept both self managed and planned managed plans.

 Some of the services we can provide include but are not limited to: